JiaHe-yogurt/JiaHeyogurt.github.io/_pages/rootcauseanalysis.md

 ## Data Schema
-* Anomaly contribution score for each predicted anomaly point. (pd.DataFrame)
+* To use the metric, we require you provide anomaly contribution score for each predicted anomaly point in pd.DataFrame.

 **Note!** `TimeStamp` is a required column name, but you can replace the rest column names with your own.